IBMStreams/streamsx.iot.starterkit/README.md

      ./runiotpsensors.sh device.cfg
      ```

-2. Submit the `IotPlatformBluemix` application to your Streams instance.
+2. Submit the `IotPlatform` application to your Streams instance.
 Click "Tools" on the starter kit home page and click *Submit IoTPlatform Job* if it is not running.

-3. Run a sample Streams appplication in [Python, SPL, or Java](https://github.com/IBMStreams/samples/tree/master/IoT/ReadEdgentEvents/).
+3. Run a sample Streams appplication in [Python](https://streams-github-samples.mybluemix.net/?get=IoT%2FReadEdgentEvents%2Fpython%2FStreamsPythonAndEdgent%2F), [Java](https://streams-github-samples.mybluemix.net/?get=IoT%2FReadEdgentEvents%2Fjava%2FStreamingAnalyticsAndEdgent), or [SPL](https://github.com/IBMStreams/samples/tree/master/IoT/ReadEdgentEvents/spl).
    - For Python and Java, download credentials for your Streaming analtyics service by clicking "Streams Credentials" > "Download credentials as JSON".